 - Banking services;

-Nevertheless, the licensing in practice may vary from what is provided by the Vietnam’s WTO Commitments as itemized above.
-At this moment, no information about the abrogation of this hurdle to market is revealed by the Vietnamese Government so far.
+Nevertheless, the licensing in practice may vary from what is provided by the Vietnam’s WTO Commitments as itemised above.
+At this moment, no information about the abrogation of this hurdle to market is revealed by the GoV so far.

-The Commercial Law dated 14 June 2005 constitutes the legal ground for representative offices and branches of foreign businesses in Vietnam, which is further specified by the Government’s Decree No.07/2016/ND-CP, dated 25 January 2016, detailing the provisions of the Commercial Law on representative offices and branches of foreign traders in Vietnam (“Decree 07”).
+The Commercial Law dated 14 June 2005 constitutes the legal ground for representative offices and branches of foreign businesses in Vietnam, which is further specified by the GoV’s Decree No.07/2016/ND-CP, dated 25 January 2016, detailing the provisions of the Commercial Law on representative offices and branches of foreign traders in Vietnam (“Decree 07/2016”).

-To implement Decree 07, on 5 July 2016, the MOIT issued Circular No.11/2016/TT-BCT, detailing all standard forms related to the issuance of licenses to, organizations and activities of representative offices and branches of foreign enterprises in Vietnam (“Circular 11”).
+To implement Decree 07/2016, on 5 July 2016, the MOIT issued Circular No. 11/2016/TT-BCT, detailing all standard forms related to the issuance of licenses to, organizations and activities of representative offices and branches of foreign enterprises in Vietnam (“Circular 11/2016/TT-BCT”).

 To establish a Branch in Vietnam, a foreign company must submit a set of application files for a license issued by the MOIT.
 The following documents must be submitted to the licensing authority for obtaining the License: